reduxjs/redux/docs/faq/ImmutableData.md

 export default connect(mapStateToProps)(TodoApp)
 ```

-<a id=“how-react-redux-determines-need-for-re-rendering"></a>
-### How does React-Redux use shallow equality checking to determine whether a component needs re-rendering?
-Each time  `connect` is called, it will perform a shallow equality check on its stored reference to the root state object, and the current root state object passed to it from the store.
-If the check passes, the root state object has not been updated, and so there is no need to re-render the component, or even call `mapStateToProps`.

-If the check fails, however, the root state object _has_ been updated, and so `connect` will call `mapStateToProps`to see if the props for the wrapped component have been updated.

-It will perform a final shallow equality check on the new values returned from  `mapStateToProps`, and the previous values it kept a reference to, and will only permit the component to be re-rendered if the check fails.
+If the shallow equality check fails between the new values returned from  `mapStateToProps` and the previous values that React-Redux kept a reference to, then a re-rendering of the component will be triggered.

 <a id="no-shallow-equality-checking-with-mutable-objects"></a>
 ### Why will shallow equality checking not work with mutable objects?
 Shallow equality checking cannot be used to detect if a function mutates an object passed into it if that object is mutable.

-This is because two variables that reference the same object will _always_ be equal, regardless of whether the object changes or not, as they're both referencing the same object.
+This is because two variables that reference the same object will _always_ be equal, regardless of whether the object’s values changes or not, as they're both referencing the same object.
 Thus, the following will always return true:

 ```